top of page

 The Warrior’s Mindset Shift

-✔ Some people go into remission.
+✔ Some enter remission.

 ✔ Some live with cancer as a chronic condition.

-✔ Some experience setbacks and new challenges.
+✔ Some face setbacks and new challenges.

 The Energy You Spend ‘Fighting’ Can Be Redirected to Healing

-Warrior’s Code
+Warrior’s Code 4: Rest is Resistance

 ✔ Some days, strength means resting.